JStumpp/awesome-android/readme.md

 - [Easy Rating Dialog](https://github.com/fernandodev/easy-rating-dialog) - Lib provides a simple way to display an alert dialog for rating app.
 - [ZXing Android-Integration](https://github.com/zxing/zxing) - Integration with Barcode Scanner via Intent.
 - [Gradle Retrolambda Plugin](https://github.com/evant/gradle-retrolambda) - Java 8 Lambdas on Android!
-- [RxJava](https://github.com/ReactiveX/RxJava)-RxJava – Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.
+- [RxJava](https://github.com/ReactiveX/RxJava)- RxJava – Reactive Extensions for the JVM – a library for composing asynchronous and event-based programs using observable sequences for the Java VM.
 - [Caffeine](https://github.com/percolate/caffeine) - A collection of utility classes that help make Android development faster.
 - [AboutLibraries](https://github.com/mikepenz/AboutLibraries) - Automatically generates an About this app section, with a list of used libraries.
 - [AudioPlayerView](https://github.com/HugoMatilla/AudioPlayerView) - A view that loads audio from an url and have basic playback tools.